VisionBrain/realtimeplt/README.md

 * Addation features to be added: Hyperparameter Tuning

 ## Note***
- [realtimeplt](https://pypi.org/project/realtimeplt/) is a faster and accurate version and had been adapted from [liveplot](https://github.com/PhilReinhold/liveplot) in no means VisionBrain is trying to copy.
+ [realtimeplt](https://pypi.org/project/realtimeplt/) is a faster and accurate version and had been adapted from liveplot.